 The wear plate (32) and check valve assembly (53) are easily accessible and may be serviced by removing the back cover assembly (35).
-Before removing the assembly, remove the casing drain plug (41) and drain the pump.
-Clean and reinstall the drain plug.
+Before removing the as-

 Loosen the cover clamp screw (42) and clamp bar (43) securing the back cover.
 Pull the back cover and assembled wear plate from the pump casing (1).
 Remove the back cover gasket (40).